vilaksh01/DepthAI-PackageDimension/Projects/PackagingBox Measurement/README.md

 - Install all the requirement
 - Run main.py

+<b> The application does not evaluate the scene for a box.
+So the scene must have only the box i.e no other edges. </b>

 ## Project Inspiration
 This project was greatly inspired by Intel® RealSense™ Dimensional Weight Software https://www.intelrealsense.com/dimensional-weight-software/
 Using OAK-D devices you can build your own such device for warehouse package management.